kolan72/ExpressValidator/src/ExpressValidator/docs/NuGet.md

 - Supports adding a property or field for validation.
 - Verifies that a property expression is a property and a field expression is a field, and throws `ArgumentException` if it is not.
 - Supports adding a `Func` that provides a value for validation.
-- Provides quick and easy validation using `QuickValidator`, with built-in tolerance for `null` values.
+- Provides quick and easy validation using `QuickValidator`.
+- Built-in `null` tolerance - `null` root instances fail validation instead of throwing exceptions.
 - Supports asynchronous validation.
 - Targets .NET Standard 2.0+